Available in Nexus Repository Manager OSS and Nexus Repository Manager

-You can configure the level of logging for Nexus and all plugins as well as inspect the current log using the Nexus user interface.
-Access the Logging panel by clicking on the Logging menu item in the Administration submenu in the Nexus menu.
+You can configure the level of logging for the repository manager and all plugins as well as inspect the current log using the user interface.
+Access the Logging panel by clicking on the Logging menu item in the Administration submenu in the main menu.
 Clicking on this link will display the panel shown in Figure 6.22, “The Logging Panel with the Loggers Configuration”.

 The Loggers tab in the panel allows you to configure the